-The Statue of Athena Promachos: A gigantic (almost 30 feet tall) bronze statue of Athena which stood next to the Propylaea.
+The Statue of Athena Promachos: A gigantic (almost 30 feet tall) bronze statue of Athena that stood next to the Propylaea.

 As Greece endured many unwelcome invaders, including the Venetians and the Turks, the Acropolis and its temples also served as mosques and storehouses for ammunition.
-The Propylaea was a residence for Episcopalian clergy and later, the Ottoman ruler.
+The Propylaea was a residence for Episcopalian clergy and later, the ruler of the Ottomans.
 It also once served as barracks for the Turkish occupying army.